tcpiplab/agent-interrogator/README.md

 ## What is Agent Interrogator?

-Agent Interrogator is a Python framework designed for **security researchers** to systematically discover and analyze AI agent attack surface through automated interrogation.
+Agent Interrogator is a Python library designed for **security researchers** to systematically discover and analyze AI agent attack surface through automated interrogation.
 It uses iterative discovery cycles to map an agent's available tools (functions).

 ### Why Use Agent Interrogator?